kmpm/ansible-collection-incus/README.md

 ## External requirements
 All modules depend on a locally installed and configured `incus`CLI.
 That same incus CLI must have PR https://github.com/lxc/incus/pull/581 included.
-This probably means `incus > 0.6.0`.
+This means `incus > 0.6.0`.

 ## Using this collection
 The collection is not yet published in Ansible Galaxy but can be installed with